There are many RV membership clubs and web-based services that you can join for an annual fee - each offering something

 Reasons: The free wine tastings without having to worry about driving afterwards!
 Our favorite bottle of wine is bound to cost us less than a campground.
 We also discovered that most small agri-businesses are run by very friendly people!

 Reasons: Mainly because the website is a great idea and I want to support it.
 We don't prefer to stay in parking lots but, like everyone, we do it, in a pinch and usually have no trouble finding a legal option.
-I'll report back on how useful I found the site to be.
+We have found it quite handy since it also lists which Walmart stores do or do not allow overnight parking.
+I found the site to be.

 Two Years Later - CONCLUSION and an UPDATE:

-We've used all of the clubs we joined, some more than others but each has been benificial for its own reasons.
+We've used all of the clubs we joined (with the exception of RV Golf Club, which we'll definitely try out on our next trip), some more than others but each has been benificial for its own reasons.
 Of all of them, Escapees gets my vote as the best for boondockers; the annual fee is high but offers good value, especially if you use the SKP Parks and Days End Directory.

 We have also created and launched a club of our own - one for all RVers, whether they consider themselves boondockers or not.
 Boondockers Welcome is a place for RVers to connect and exchange invitations to park on their respective private properties.
 Since it's our own creation, I may be biased and tooting my own horn but it is quickly becoming one of the best-rated RV membership clubs and the best value (it has the lowest annual fee)!